wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sliding-window.md

 s4 = "zaz" #index 3-5
 ```

-Among these substrings, the only substring with distinct characters is `"xyz"`.&#x20;
+Among these substrings, the only substring with distinct characters is `"xyz"`.

-In this problem, we need to keep a _window_ of substrings of length 3.&#x20;
+In this problem, we need to keep a _window_ of substrings of length 3.

 We can use the following strategy: